M. Lincoln Schuster: Simon and Schuster

-His background in journalism also gave Schuster what biographer Al Silverman described as a "populist bent."
+His background in journalism also gave Schuster what biographer Al Silverman described as a "populist bent".
 In the New York Herald, reviewer Lewis Gannet wrote, "You have been, you are, you always will be, a newspaperman in the book publishing business."
 In his memoir, Another Life: A Memoir of Other People, Michael Korda described how Max Schuster worked.
 Korda said that Schuster rose early every morning and breakfasted at the Oak Room of the Plaza Hotel, where he would clip articles from the morning newspapers looking for ideas for books.

 Schuster's style impacted both the style and look for Simon & Schuster.
 Schuster's prose, Korda wrote, "was unmistakable and over the years became the S&S house style, a heady, oracular mash of superlatives, puns, and one-liners that most people at S&S could write by the yard but that only Max actually spoke."
 Korda also described how Schuster, "understood, as very few people in publishing have, the power of simple ideas.
 Nobody was better at inventing books that filled a need, or at describing them with the kind of enthusiasm that sold them in quantity, or at breaking down the reasons for buying them into one-line sentences."
 Schuster showcased his prose by writing (with Simon) an advertising column called the Inner Sanctum.
 Schuster also chose Jean-François Millet's the Sower to be the logo for Simon & Schuster as a representation of disseminating knowledge.

 Schuster was described by Al Silverman as someone who wore thick glasses, severe clothes and "tended to be uncomfortable in the presence of the other people."

 In 1966, Schuster retired and sold his interest in Simon & Schuster to Leon Shimkin for around $2 million.
 As part of an agreement, Schuster was excluded from publishing for two years.
-At the end of the two years, Schuster formed an editorial partnership with his wife, Ray Schuster, but Schuster died within four years of retirement.
+At the end of the two years, Schuster formed an editorial partnership with his wife, Ray Schuster, but he died within four years of retirement.

 Personal life

 Schuster was married to Ray Haskell who had three daughters from a previous marriage.
+He died on December 20, 1970 at his home in New York City.
 Services were held at Temple Emanu-El in Manhattan.